WillOmae/Kapta2000/README.md

 # Kapta2000
+## Summary
-Arduino control of the Kapta2000 water chlorine and temperature sensor via an SPI interface.
+Arduino control of the Kapta2000-AC2 water chlorine and temperature probe via an SPI interface.
+## Description
 The KAPTA™ 2000-AC2 sensor solution has been specifically developed to measure active chlorine (HOCl) and temperature directly within a pressurised pipe.
-It works in both 0-5V mode and 4-20mA.
+It works in either of two modes: 0-5V and 4-20mA.
 ## Temperature measurement
-A MAX31865 RTD-To-Digital converter is used to interface the sensor to the arduino which is optimised for platinum RTDs.
+A MAX31865 RTD-To-Digital converter is used to interface the probe to the arduino which is optimised for platinum RTDs.
-The sensor wires are connected to the MAX31865 as follows:
+The probe wires are connected to the MAX31865 PMB as follows:
 * Yellow & Pink -> F<sup>+</sup> and F<sup>-</sup>
 * Green & Grey -> S<sup>+</sup> and S<sup>-</sup>

 This is a 4-wire configuration which allows for more accurate measurement.

 The capability of the MAX31865 is determined by the onboard resistor, in that an onboard 400Ω will support a PT100 RTD while an onboard 4000Ω a PT1000.
 In case a PT1000 RTD is to be used with a board having an onboard 400Ω resistor, a resistor can be connected in parallel to the RTD S<sup>+</sup> and S<sup>-</sup> wires to lower the resistance read by the board.
 Remember, `R = (R1 x R2) / (R1 + R2)`.
-This means that once the value of R has been read by the board, the value of the RTD can be calculated backwards.
+This means that once the value of R has been read by the board, the value of the RTD can be calculated backwards, i.e. `R2 = (R1 x R) / (R1 - R)`.

 The MAX31865 has 8 8-bit registers that can be accessed by SPI: configuration, RTD MSBs, RTD LSBs, High fault threshold MSBs, High fault threshold LSBs, Low fault threshold MSBs, Low fault threshold LSBs and Fault Status.